opengisch/qgis_setting_manager/README.md

 * automatically **set widgets** of a dialog according to their **corresponding setting**
 * automatically **write settings from their corresponding widgets**

-You are looking at the documentation for QGIS 3.
-See the qgis2 branch for QGIS 2.
+You are looking at the documentation for **QGIS 3**.
+See the [qgis2](https://github.com/3nids/qgissettingmanager/tree/qgis2) branch for QGIS 2.

 ## The main setting class